Junior Coghlan: Talking pictures

 With the arrival of the talking pictures, Coghlan continued to be one of the most popular juvenile actors.
 In the classic 1931 gangster film The Public Enemy, Coghlan played the role of James Cagney's character, Tom Powers, as a boy.
 In the 1931 screen version of Booth Tarkington's Penrod and Sam, Coghlan starred as Sam, with Leon Janney playing Penrod.

 In 1932, Coghlan appeared in the Bette Davis drama Hell's House.
 Davis played the girlfriend of Pat O'Brien's bootlegger character.
 Coghlan played the role of Shorty, a sickly boy who was sent to a state industrial school where children were forced to work at hard labor, ending up in solitary confinement.

-Coghlan had another starring role in the 1932 film serial The Last of the Mohicans, based on the James Fennimore Cooper novel.
+Coghlan had another starring role in the 1932 film serial The Last of the Mohicans, based on the James Fenimore Cooper novel.
 Coghlan played the part of Uncas, the sachem of the Mohegan tribe who through an alliance with the English made the Mohegans the leading regional Indian tribe.

 He helped launch the career of Shirley Temple, appearing in a series of short films with her in 1933 and 1934.
 In the shorts, Coghlan played Sonny Rogers, a star baseball player and high school class president.
 Temple played Coghlan's pesky younger sister, Mary Lou.
 The Coghlan-Temple titles included Merrily Yours, What's to Do?, Pardon My Pups, and Managed Money.

 Coghlan also had large roles in other features through the mid 1930s, including Kentucky Blue Streak, a 1935 crime drama about a jockey who was wrongfully imprisoned and escapes to ride in the Kentucky Derby; The Little Red Schoolhouse, a 1936 drama in which Coghlan plays the lead role, a 17-year-old who runs away to New York City; and Red Lights Ahead, a 1936 comedy in which he plays the son of an eccentric father who invests in a gold mining scheme.